solcada/livingdocosample/docs/databases/customers-database.md

 ## Customers Database

 #### Overview
-The database used to store customser data
+The database used to store customers data

 #### Used by
 [Customers API](/applications/customer-website.html)